Will your home drain the lifeblood of your finances?

 Say you decided to purchase a new home, or refinance an existing property.
 You submitted a few online quote requests, and your phone is ringing off the hook with offers.
-Making the decision on who it is best to work with is not always done for the right reasons (look into my eyes.. )
+Choosing the best might in this situation not be as important as avoiding the worst.

 Here is a list of the 5 most common things that should always trigger a red flag.